jakery/Documentation/docs/AddingFieldDefinitions.rst

 Finishing up
 ============

 Build the Ignition.Data project and re-publish.
-The newly-created field should now be usable on all ignition-based pages.
+The newly-created field should now be usable on all Ignition-based pages.